acentswap/docs2-wiki/products/ifo-initial-farm-offering/ifo-guide.md

 Before you can join an IFO there are a few things you will need to do to get ready.
 Follow the steps below to make sure you're ready to buy when the IFO event goes live.

-### Create your PancakeSwap profile
+### Create your AcentSwap profile

-To take part in an IFO, you'll need a PancakeSwap profile.
+To take part in an IFO, you'll need a AcentSwap profile.
 Having a profile protects the security of the IFO and makes it fair for everyone.
-The small cost of a profile also helps keep the total CAKE supply down by burning a little CAKE from each profile created.\
+The small cost of a profile also helps keep the total ADE supply down by burning a little ADE from each profile created.\
 \
 To create a profile, you can follow our How to Set Up an NFT Profile guide [here](https://docs.pancakeswap.finance/get-started/profile-guide).

-### Lock CAKE in the CAKE Syrup Pool to get iCAKE
+### Lock ADE in the ADE Syrup Pool to get iADE

-iCAKE determines the maximum CAKE commit limit in the PancakeSwap IFO public sales.
-For example, if you have 200 iCAKE, you will be able to commit 200 CAKE in any upcoming IFO public sales.
-The number of iCAKE you have is based on the number of CAKE staked in the fixed-term CAKE staking pool and the total staking duration of your current fixed-term staking position.
+iADE determines the maximum ADE commit limit in the AcentSwap IFO public sales.
+For example, if you have 200 iADE, you will be able to commit 200 ADE in any upcoming IFO public sales.
+The number of iADE you have is based on the number of ADE staked in the fixed-term ADE staking pool and the total staking duration of your current fixed-term staking position.

-To get iCAKE, go to the IFO page [here](https://pancakeswap.finance/ifo).
-Locate the CAKE syrup pool card, and click "Locked" under "Stake CAKE" to proceed.
+To get iADE, go to the IFO page [here](https://pancakeswap.finance/ifo).
+Locate the ADE syrup pool card, and click "Locked" under "Stake ADE" to proceed.

-To learn more about iCAKE and how is iCAKE calculated, check out the doc [here](icake.md).&#x20;
+To learn more about iADE and how is iADE calculated, check out the doc [here](icake.md).&#x20;

-### Get CAKE Tokens
+### Get ADE Tokens

-Once you have a profile and iCAKE, you will also need to prepare some CAKE tokens in your wallet.
+Once you have a profile and iADE, you will also need to prepare some ADE tokens in your wallet.
 These will be used to buy the tokens being offered in the IFO.\
 \
-If you are currently staking your CAKE in a pool, unstake them prior to the IFO and make sure the tokens are available in your wallet.
+If you are currently staking your ADE in a pool, unstake them prior to the IFO and make sure the tokens are available in your wallet.

 ### Check on your progress